 - Lost wages and lost earning capacity

-- The impact upon the quality of life
+- The impact on the quality of life

 - Pain and suffering